Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-03.md

 ## Applicability

-Because this mechanism transports information that should not be controlled by an attacker, the HT-* mechanism **MUST** only be used over channels protected by TLS, or over similar integrity-protected and authenticated channels.
+Because this mechanism transports information that should not be controlled by an attacker, the HT-* mechanism **MUST** only be used over channels protected by Transport Layer Security (TLS, see [@!RFC5246]), or over similar integrity-protected and authenticated channels.
+Also the application protoocl specific extension which requests a new SASL-HT token **SHOULD** only be used over similar protected channels.

 In addition, when TLS is used, the client MUST successfully validate the server's certificate ([@!RFC5280], [@!RFC6125]).

 The family of HT-* mechanisms is not applicable for proxy authentication, since they can not carry a authorization identity string (authzid).